We’ve partnered with Clarkslegal to bring you a redundancy policy template - something any business with staff may need at some point.

 Your redundancy policy could be made available as part of an employee handbook, or over your company’s intranet, but employees should know how to find it if they need to.
 You can download our redundancy policy template, which you may then amend to suit your business.
 If you are unsure about edits, consult your legal counsel or the Citizens Advice Bureau.

 Redundancy policy - free Word document for download

 If you would like to make changes and don’t have Adobe Acrobat, you can also download our redundancy policy sample in Word format.

-This document has been produced by LHS so we can’t take responsibility for its contents.
+This document has been produced by Clarkslegal so we can’t take responsibility for its contents.
 We’d recommend you take professional advice before making any important decisions based on its contents